16 Oct 2020

 Department partners AFBE-UK to help promote Equality and Diversity in engineering

 Partnership aims to support current students and faculty and attract new BME talent into the field

 The Department is excited to announce its partnership with AFBE-UK, the Association for Black and Minority Ethnic Engineers, as part of our efforts towards increasing accessibility and improving inclusion for BME engineers.
-We recently established an Equality & Diversity Committee, chaired by Professor Janet Pierrehumbert, to take stock of our position and help formulate actions to take us forward.
+We recently established an Equality & Diversity Committee to take stock of our position and help formulate actions to take us forward.

-Professor Pierrehumbert says of the partnership, “The Engineering Science Department at the University of Oxford is very glad to be part of the Association for Black and Minority Ethnic Engineers.
+“The Engineering Science Department is very glad to be part of the Association for Black and Minority Ethnic Engineers.
 We fully support their mission to increase the number of BME Engineers who succeed professionally and support young people to explore a career in engineering.
 We look forward to cooperating with AFBE-UK in our efforts to support current BME students and faculty, and attract new BME talent into the field.”

 The partnership allows the university’s engineering science students and staff members to access many of AFBE-UK’s networking events and opportunities to volunteer on numerous outreach activities.
 In addition, there are opportunities to receive mentoring or serve as role models to students considering engineering as a career.

 A key Access objective for the Department is to attract more students from under-represented backgrounds to engineering at Oxford.
 By connecting AFBE-UK’s extensive network of student and professional engineers with the Engineering Science Department’s academic engineering expertise, the partnership represents a positive step in continuing to better understand the barriers to inclusion BME engineering students face when applying to and undertaking engineering courses.